-Virtual colonoscopy is a minimally invasive exam to screen for cancer of the large intestine (colon cancer).
+Virtual colonoscopy is a less invasive way to check for cancer of the large intestine.
 Virtual colonoscopy is also known as screening CT colonography.

-Unlike traditional colonoscopy, which requires a scope to be inserted into your rectum and advanced through your colon, virtual colonoscopy uses a CT scan to produce hundreds of cross-sectional images of your abdominal organs.
-The images are combined and digitally manipulated to provide a detailed view of the inside of the colon and rectum.
-Virtual colonoscopy requires the same bowel preparation as traditional colonoscopy.
+Unlike the usual or traditional colonoscopy, which needs a scope to be put into your rectum and advanced through your colon, virtual colonoscopy uses a CT scan to take hundreds of cross-sectional pictures of your belly organs.
+The pictures are then added together to provide a complete view of the inside of the colon and rectum.
+Virtual colonoscopy needs a similar bowel cleaning as a usual colonoscopy.

-Virtual colonoscopy is one option used to screen for colon cancer.
-Discuss your colon cancer screening options with your doctor to determine whether virtual colonoscopy is the right option for you.
+Virtual colonoscopy is one way to check for colon cancer.
+Discuss your colon cancer screening choices with your health care provider to see if virtual colonoscopy is the right choice for you.

-Virtual colonoscopy is used to screen for colon cancer in people who are at least 45 years old.
+Virtual colonoscopy is used to check for colon cancer in people who are at least 45 years old.

-Your doctor may suggest virtual colonoscopy if you:
+Your health care provider may suggest a virtual colonoscopy if you:

-You aren't a candidate for virtual colonoscopy if you have:
+You aren't able to have a virtual colonoscopy if you have:

-Because virtual colonoscopy involves imaging the entire abdominal and pelvic area, problems unrelated to colon cancer — such as an abnormality in the kidneys, liver or pancreas that may or may not be important — could potentially be detected.
-This may lead to additional testing.
+Because virtual colonoscopy looks at the entire abdomen and pelvic area, many other diseases may be found.
+Problems unrelated to colon cancer such as irregularities in the kidneys, liver or pancreas can be detected.
+This may lead to more testing.